Continuous-Time Distributed Seeking for Variational Generalized Nash Equilibrium of Online Game: Introduction

 \section{Introduction}

-\IEEEPARstart{N}{oncooperative} games where self-interested intelligent players aim to optimize their individual cost functions arise in various engineering applications, such as congestion control \cite{yin2011nash}, plug-in electric vehicle \cite{shi2023distributed}, and smart grid \cite{ma2022fully}.
-A distinguishing characteristic of noncooperative games, as opposed to optimization problems, is the coupling of cost functions and constraints among players.
-Currently, one active research area is that of seeking actions that are self-enforceable, e.g. actions such that no player has an incentive to deviate unilaterally - the so-called generalized Nash equilibrium (GNE) \cite{hu2022distributed}.
-Due to the interdependence of actions, information on other players must be communicated, observed, or measured in order to compute a GNE algorithmically.
-Moreover, owing to the competitive nature of noncooperative games, full knowledge of all players' actions may be impractical.
+\IEEEPARstart{N}{oncooperative} games, where self-interested intelligent players aim to optimize their individual cost functions, arise in various engineering applications, such as congestion control \cite{yin2011nash}, plug-in electric vehicles \cite{shi2023distributed}, and smart grids \cite{ma2022fully}.
+A distinguishing characteristic of noncooperative games, as opposed to standard optimization problems, lies in the coupling of players' cost functions, where a single point minimizing all players' costs simultaneously may not exist.
+Building on the pioneering work of John Nash \cite{nash1950bargaining}, a fundamental equilibrium concept, namely the Nash Equilibrium (NE), was proposed.
+At an NE, no player can decrease its own cost by unilaterally changing its strategy, given the strategies of all other players.
+Furthermore, when the players' actions are coupled through coupling constraints, a more general concept, referred to as the Generalized Nash Equilibrium (GNE), was introduced to characterize the equilibrium behavior under such coupling \cite{facchinei2010generalized}.
+However, a general GNE is highly complex to search for due to the interdependence of players' actions.
+Thus, there is a growing interest in identifying a subset of GNEs that are more tractable.
+In this regard, a specific class of GNEs, known as VGNEs, have been introduced and extensively studied, owing to their equivalence to variational inequality problems and their improved economic interpretation that enhances fairness \cite{facchinei2007generalized}.
+To compute a VGNE algorithmically, information on other players must be communicated, observed, or measured.
+However, owing to the competitive nature of noncooperative games, full knowledge of all players' actions may be impractical.
 Consequently, estimates based on distributed consensus among players have garnered significant interest, as they eliminate the need for a dedicated inter-player communication infrastructure \cite{ye2017distributed,gadjov2019distributed}.
-It is important to note that the majority of existing distributed GNE seeking algorithms rely on the assumption of the monotonicity of the game mapping.
-However, this monotonicity condition can be somewhat restrictive and is not always satisfied in practical implementations.
-In cases where the game is nonmonotone, it may admit an infinite number of GNEs and the problem might be ill-posed.
-It is still an open research question on whether a distributed algorithm capable of handling nonmonotone games exists.